TO TRAIN YOUR BORDERLINE

 to do this with your Borderline; it's your only hope of gaining

 or peace in this relationship!
-In essence, if this girl can't respect
+In essence, if this little girl can't

-you, she can't desire you.
-Alas, learning to assert yourself
+respect you, she can't desire you.
+Alas, learning

 to launch your own journey toward emotional healing and growth.